gini/gini-mobile-ios/CaptureSDK/GiniCaptureSDK/Documentation/source/Migration to version 3.x.x.md

 #### Custom Illustration Views

-By implementing the `OnboardingIllustrationAdapter` interface and passing it to either `GiniCapture` or the `OnboardingPageNew` constructor you can inject any custom view for the illustration.
+By implementing the `OnboardingIllustrationAdapter` interface and passing it to either `GiniCapture` or the `OnboardingPage` constructor you can inject any custom view for the illustration.

 If you need to animate the illustrations on the onboarding pages implement the `OnboardingIllustrationAdapter` interface to inject a view that can animate images (e.g., `Lottie`) and pass it to the relevant onboarding illustration adapter setters (e.g., `onboardingAlignCornersIllustrationAdapter`,